flowjobai/flowdown/README.md

 ![Flowjob](FJ.svg)

-# DriveDown
+# Flowdown

 Use Google Drive as your CMS.

 ## Features

-DriveDown lets you author and store your content in Google drive then publish it to sources such as Astro content collections.
+Flowdown lets you author and store your content in Google drive then sync it to sources such as Astro content collections.

-DriveDown will connect to Google Drive, enumerate a designated folder and then download the content converting file formats as needed.
+Flowdown will connect to Google Drive, enumerate a designated folder and then download the content converting file formats as needed.

 - Goofle Docs -> Markdown
-- Image file formats -> Optomised Images
+- Google Sheets -> CSV